 The Bank's board of directors carries out their responsibilities according to the articles of association and other related regulatory requirements.
 The Bank's board of directors established the risk management committee to be responsible for formulating risk management strategies and policies, monitoring the implementation, and evaluating the overall risk profile on a regular basis.
 As the core component of the risk management structure, the Board deliberates and approves the statements of risk appetite regularly, and delivers and communicates its risk appetite through corresponding capital management policies, risk management policies and business policies, to ensure that the business operation of the Bank adheres to its risk appetite.
 The board of supervisors oversees the establishment of the overall risk management system and the carrying out of risk management responsibilities by the board of directors and senior management.
-Senior management is responsible for carrying out the risk management of the Group.
+Senior management is responsible for carrying out the risk management strategies established by the board of directors and the implementation of the overall risk management of the Group.

 Senior management appoints the chief risk officer who assists the president with the corresponding risk management work.
 The Risk Management Department is responsible for the overall business risk management, and its subordinate department, the Market Risk Management Department, is responsible for the management of market risk.
-The Credit Management Department is responsible for the overall credit risk management and country risk management.
+The Credit Management Department is responsible for the overall credit risk management.
 Credit Approval Department is the comprehensive management department responsible for the credit granting and approval of the overall credit business.
 The Asset and Liability Management Department is responsible for the management of liquidity risk and interest rate risk of banking book.
-The Internal Control and Compliance Department is responsible for operational risk and information technology risk management.
+The Internal Control and Compliance Department is responsible for internal control management, compliance risk and operational risk management.
 Other specialised departments are responsible for other respective risks.